abhishek1020N/ab-custom-slug/README.md

 # Strapi plugin::ab-custom-slug
 ---

-Slug/UID is generated based on the tagrget field that is selected on the field creation screen.
+Slug/UID is generated based on the target field that is selected on the field creation screen.